-- You’ll need a Medical Certificate of Death (death certificate) from the attending doctor.
+You will need a Medical Certificate of Death (death certificate) from the attending doctor if there is a known cause of death.
 Bear in mind that this may take a while.
 Doctors work in shift patterns and you may need to wait for the same doctor to be back at work.

 What the hospital needs to know

 - For our details (as the named funeral director).